 Determine the power level value associated with the mid-point of the middle eye vertical eye height based on the zero hit points measured at the Middle Eye Center time position.
-Constrain this power level value with respect to the Middle Threshold level value to be within the requirements of Table 5-3.
+Constrain this power level value to be within the requirements of Table 5-3.
 This is the Middle Eye Center amplitude value.